GreenPowerMonitor/test-doubles/README.md

 ### 2. Spying function calls
 You can use the `:spying` option inside `with-doubles` macro to spy on all the calls to the functions included in the vector after `:spying` keyword.
 To check the calls to the spied functions and the arguments passed in each call, you have to use the `calls-to` function.

 In the following example, we spy the calls to `some-function` and `println` functions.
 Then we call twice `some-function` and three times `greetings-function` (which calls `println`).
 Finally, we use `calls-to` function to check the calls to each spied function and the arguments passed to them in each call.

+Notice that if we erroneously used `calls-to` on a function that was not being spied, it'd throw an exception to let us know.
 ```clojure
 (ns greenpowermonitor.test-doubles.spying-examples
   (:require